 16% of the whole worlds pesticides are used in the production of non organic cotton.
 Growing cotton uses more pesticides than any other crop in the world.

 One farmer commits suicide in India every 30 minutes - about 250k have died in the last 16 years due to cotton farming.

 3.6 million acres of cotton fields just in Texas.
 Used to be spot sprayed, now the whole lot are mass sprayed with pesticides

 Cotton seed inflation 17000% for genetically modified seed that was supposed to not need pesticides but of course has mutated to now need pesticides too.
 Both the seed and the pesticides in India provided by the same company Monsanto?
 60 kids per village around the cotton fields now physically or mentally handicapped.
 Monsanto now sell the drugs to treat

 An extra 3c per tee shirt paid would double local wages (quoted by the TUC).
-Many of them still working for about $2 a day
+Many of them are still working for about $2 a day.

 60% of all clothing is made from virgin plastic

 2,700 litres of water are used to make one cotton t-shirt.